The Local Government Act requires the City to sell properties with three years of unpaid property taxes at public auction.

 All individuals who intend to bid on properties in the tax sale must pre-register prior to the start of the tax sale.
-Registration will begin at 1 hour before the Tax Sale start time outside the doors of the Council Chambers.
-Photo ID and social insurance number (individuals) or business number (businesses) are required for registration.
-Registration will close at 10 minutes before the start time.

-- Prospective bidders are advised that it is their responsibility to search the title of the property in advance to determine if there are any charges registered against the property.
-The City is not responsible for the condition or quality of the properties being offered for sale.
+- Prospective bidders are advised that it is their responsibility to search the title of the property in advance to determine if there are possible pollution cleanup problems, and charges against the property.
+Federal and Provincial liens, strata liens and special levy assessments will remain with the property.

 - The lowest amount for which a property may be sold at tax sale is the upset price.
 The highest bidder above the upset price must be declared the purchaser.